g-takizawa/wine_rater/README.md

 - **CSV Download**: Download evaluation results as a CSV file.
 - **Clipboard Copy**: Copy data in a format (TSV) that can be directly pasted into Excel or Google Sheets.
 - **Wine Name Copy**: Copy wine names from other sets to save typing effort (selective copying available).
+- **Privacy Protection**: Data is stored locally in your browser.
+No data is sent to external servers or accessible by the developer.

 ### 📱 Mobile Friendly
 - Responsive design that works well on smartphones.